kephasitati/Portfolio-Template/_pages/repositories.md

 spectrum of outputs from the softmax function from where the top prediction are sourced from during training and testing.

 **mads-696-milestone-II-YouChoose** [Article](https://medium.com/@gabrielalon257/predicting-youtube-dislikes-4c71a41718ac)
 This precedes the youtube_llm project above.
-This project explores unsupervised and supervised learning models to understand the categories of disliked videos on YouTube.
+This project explores unsupervised and supervised machine learning models to understand disliked videos on YouTube.

 {% if site.data.repositories.github_users %}
 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">